Enagai-nagai/kickstarter-analysis/README.md

 ## Results
 ### Conclusion
 The following is recommended to make the campaign successful.
-Regarding the launch date,
+**Regarding the launch date, **
 * Launch the campaign in May or close to May and
 * Avoid launching the campaign in December
-Regarding the goal amount,
+**Regarding the goal amount,**
-* Make the goal amount minimum (if possible less than 15000 USD)
+* Make the goal amount minimum (if possible less than 4999 USD, which has a high percentage of being successful)
-* Half of the campaigns whose goal is above 15000 USD failed
+* Half of the campaigns whose goal is above 20000 USD failed
 ### Limitation of the dataset
 As mentioned in the above "Challenges and Difficulties", this dataset has a few limitations to making a thorough analysis
 1. **Relatively small sample size**
 Even though we have thousands of data points, it is still small to recognize the trend as statistically significant
 2. **Lack of information that is not campaign-related** This dataset doesn't include the information critical for our analysis, such as the number of monthly users/viewers of Kickstarter, and the marketing and promotion plan of Kickstarter.
-This information will give us deeper insight.
+This information would give us a deeper insight.

 ### Other possible analyses we could create
 1. **Related to launch date**